-Nicolas Sarkozy loses appeal against corruption conviction
+Nicolas Sarkozy Sarkozy to wear tag after losing corruption appeal

 The 68 year-old was the first former French president to get a custodial sentence.

+Following Wednesday's ruling, Sarkozy's lawyer said she would launch a new challenge with the Court of Cassation, one of France's highest jurisdiction.

+"Nicolas Sarkozy is innocent," lawyer Jacqueline Laffont said.
+"We will take this all the way."

-He was convicted of attempting to secure information about a case in 2014 - after he had left office - by suggesting he could secure a prestigious job for the judge.
+The former president was convicted of attempting to obtain information about a case in 2014 - after he had left office - by suggesting he could secure a prestigious job for the judge.

 He has been banned from holding public office for three years.

-It is one of a number of corruption cases involving the former president, who denies the allegations.
+It is one of several corruption cases involving Sarkozy, who denies any wrongdoing.

+Earlier this month, prosecutors requested that he should face trial over to allegations that the Libyan government illegally contributed to his 2007 presidential bid.
+But investigating magistrates have the last word over whether a case should go to trial.

-Nicolas Sarkozy served one five-year term as president from 2007.
+Nicolas Sarkozy served one five-year term as president, until 2014.
 He adopted tough anti-immigration policies and sought to reform France's economy during a presidency overshadowed by the global financial crisis.

 Critics nicknamed him "bling-bling", seeing his leadership style as too brash, celebrity-driven and hyperactive for a role steeped in tradition and grandeur.